Emma Rigby: Career

 Rigby's television debut came in June 2003 as Lisa Gunstone in the BBC's drama series Born and Bred.
 She also played Elena Jones, schoolfriend of Anthony Murray (Raymond Quinn), in four episodes of the Channel 4 soap Brookside in the same year.

 In 2005, at the age of 15, Rigby was cast as Hannah Ashworth in Hollyoaks.
 She received praise and recognition for her character's anorexia storyline, in which she was nominated for various awards, including winning the British Soap Award for Best Actress in 2008.

 In 2008, Rigby announced she was leaving Hollyoaks in November to pursue other projects, and would remain on-screen until June 2009.
 However, after meetings with soap bosses, Rigby extended her contract for an additional six months and remained on-screen until February 2010.
 Her final episode was broadcast on 11 February 2010.

-It was announced in November 2023 that Rigby will return to Hollyoaks in 2024.
+It was announced in November 2023 that Rigby would return to Hollyoaks in 2024.
+She remained on the show until July of that year.

 In 2010, Rigby made her debut in the West End thriller musical Wolfboy.
 She had a non-singing part, playing the role of nurse Cherry.
 She received positive feedback from critics.
 Rigby has modelled for over a decade, shooting a campaign with the photographer Rory Lewis in late February 2010.
 From 2009 to 2011 she starred in several short films, including the award-winning Talk.

 In 2011, Rigby starred as Brandy Mulligan in online series Becoming Human.
 The same year, she appeared in the horror film Demons Never Die, and in September she had a role in the first episode of the C4 comedy Fresh Meat as Rachel.

-In 2012 Rigby starred in the six-part drama series Prisoners' Wives, along with Jonas Armstrong.
+In 2012, Rigby starred in the six-part drama series Prisoners' Wives, along with Jonas Armstrong.
 The show's first episode aired on 31 January 2012.
 Rigby played Gemma Roscoe, a young pregnant girl whose life falls apart when her husband is arrested for murder.
 In March 2012, she had a guest role in Pramface as Mike's blind date Carrie-Ann.
 In June 2012, it was announced that she had scored the female lead in The Physician alongside Ben Kingsley.
 The film was released in late 2013.
 Also in 2013, she made her US film debut with a role in the Ridley Scott film The Counsellor.